bedatadriven/renjin-website/documentation/contributor-guide.md

     }
     <environment: namespace:base>

-This is relevant to renjin contributors because the closure above is essentially the specification of the `mean` primitive; the R language documentation refers to the outer function.
+This is relevant to Renjin contributors because the closure above is essentially the specification of the `mean` primitive; the R language documentation refers to the outer function.